copper-project/cu-bincode/derive/README.md

-# Bincode-derive
+# cu-bincode-derive

+This is a hard fork of bincode 2.0.1 from crates.io (see first verbatim commit).
+Do not contact the original authors as per their wishes.

-The derive crate for bincode.
+The derive crate for cu-bincode.
 Implements `bincode::Encode` and `bincode::Decode`.

 This crate is roughly split into 2 parts: